Skip to content

 Advisory group

-Over the next few months, we will be working closely with a team of local artists, residents, institutions, and businesses to give us feedback on the project and steer its direction.
+For the duration of the pop-up, we worked closely with a team of local artists, residents, institutions, and businesses to give us feedback on the project and steer its direction based on the needs of the East Somerville community.

 Chris Ritter